Music of Spain: Performers

+A number of Spanish singers and performers have made significant contributions to the global musical landscape.

-In the field of classical music, Spain has produced a number of noted singers and performers.
-In Spain there are over forty professional orchestras, including the Orquestra Simfònica de Barcelona, Orquesta Nacional de España and the Orquesta Sinfónica de Madrid.
-Major opera houses include the Teatro Real, the Gran Teatre del Liceu, Teatro Arriaga and the El Palau de les Arts Reina Sofía.
+Spain has over forty professional orchestras, including the Orquestra Simfònica de Barcelona, Orquesta Nacional de España, and the Orquesta Sinfónica de Madrid.

+Spain also has a number of opera houses, including the Teatro Real, the Gran Teatre del Liceu, Teatro Arriaga, and the El Palau de les Arts Reina Sofía.